fair-acc/chart-fx/JigsawCompatibility.md

 # Jigsaw Compatibility

-To make chartfx usable for modularized projects, there are some points which have to be considered according to  [1].
+To make chartfx usable for modularized projects, there are some points which have to be considered according to this [blogpost](http://branchandbound.net/blog/java/2017/12/automatic-module-name/).

 > Addressing these concerns is a matter of good hygiene.
 If you encounter one of these issues and you can't address those, don't add the Automatic-Module-Name entry yet.
 For now, your library is better off on the classpath.
 It will only raise false expectations if you do add the entry.